GerritCodeReview/modules_cache-chroniclemap/src/main/resources/Documentation/migration.md

 database, it will participate to the overall database load, so you should test accordingly.

+The migration would do the following:
+1. scan all existing cache key-value pairs
+2. calculate the parameters for the new cache
+3. create the new cache
+4. read all existing key-value pairs and insert them into the new cache-chroniclemap files

 The following caches will be migrated (if they exist and contain any data):

 * accounts